 WHAT IS A CONSERVATORSHIP?

 A conservatorship is a legal proceeding to obtain a guardianship over a person over the age of 18.
-Generally a probate conservatorship is for a person who is older and has lacked the ability to make their own medical decisions or financial decisions because they are injured, sick or not aging well.
+Often, a probate conservatorship is advised when an older person is unable to make their own medical or financial decisions because they are injured, sick or not aging well.
+Adults who are developmentally disabled or the victims of a catastrophic illness or accident also may have a conservatorship as noted below.

 A conservatorship proceeding usually takes place in the county where the person resides.